 - Do not open your residence hall room door unless you can identify the person seeking entrance.

-- Report suspicious persons or activities in your residence hall to the RA on duty, the hall director or to Campus Security.
+- Report suspicious persons or activities in your residence hall to the RA on duty, the hall director or to Campus Safety.

 - Never prop open exterior doors to residence halls or allow unescorted visitors into the hall.

 - If your residence hall room key is lost or stolen, report the loss immediately to the residence hall staff.
 Never leave your keys lying around in your room when you are not in the room.

 - Do not keep large amounts of cash in your room.

 - Keep your bicycle securely chained and locked when not in use.
 Campus Safety can advise you on types of locks and chains that are considered most secure.

 - Do not park or store your bike in dimly lit areas.